heutelbeck/sapl-policy-engine/sapl-documentation/6_6_PythonDjango.md

 `@post_enforce` inverts the order.
 Your view runs first, regardless of the authorization outcome.
 Only after it returns does the PEP build the authorization subscription (now including the return value) and consult the PDP.

 This means the PDP can make decisions based on the actual data your view produced.
-For example, a policy might permit access to a record only if its classification level is below a threshold -- something that can only be checked after loading the record.
+For example, a policy might permit access to a record only if its classification level is below a threshold, something that can only be checked after loading the record.

 If the decision is not `PERMIT`, the PEP discards the return value and raises `PermissionDenied`.